Cy6er7um/Nyah/README.md

 Nyah is one language designed for myself.

+My ultimate goal is to develop a simple operating system using Nyah and implement POSIX.

 ## 🎖️ Status

 Nyah is not currently available, I will slowly implement all its basic features.